Arunachal: Candlelight peace procession held in Pasighat in demand of justice for Olip Mukherjee

 People raises serious allegation against WASE activists, appeals police to book case against responsible WASE members as well

 PASIGHAT ( By Maksam Tayeng )- A peaceful candlelight peace procession was carried out from D. Ering Govt.
 Hr.
-Secondary School ground to Gandhi Chowk, main market on Sunday evening, demanding justice for Late Olip Mukherjee who was alleged of beaten to death by inmates and management of Serene Life Foundation Drug Rehab centre, Gumin Nagar here in Pasighat on 19th July last, a
+Secondary School ground to Gandhi Chowk, main market on Sunday evening, demanding justice for Late Olip Mukherjee who was alleged of beaten to death by inmates and management of Serene Life Foundation Drug Rehab centre, Gumin Nagar here in Pasighat on 19th July last.

 The candlelight peace procession was carried out by the family members, well-wishers and friends of late Olip Mukherjee after obtaining proper permission from the district administration.
 The permission for candlelight march procession was granted by district administration to Smty Yangki Tayeng and others including mother, relatives and friends of Late Olip Mukherjee.